katzer/cordova-plugin-email-composer/README.md

 ## Release Notes
 #### Version 0.4.1 (not yet released)
 - [bugfix]: On Android, the `isServiceAvailable()` interface has returned string values instead of boolean values.
+- [bugfix]: Sometimes the device said that no email app is available because of the missing mime type.

 #### Version 0.4.0 (20.08.2013)
 - Added Android support<br>